-Unable to deliver transformation of Primary Care services as specified in the Primary Care Improvement Plan (PCIP) A number of measures being taken to mitigate the lack of qualified staff include: Phasing recruitment Making local vacancy approval processes more efficient Developing alternative skill mix models Recruiting into trainee posts and supporting less experienced staff to obtain necessary experience.
-Financial Implications of Responding to COVID-19 All costs associated with responding to COVID-19 are being tracked IJB is actively engaging with Scottish Government and providing regular updates on the associated costs Governance arrangements are in place re approval and monitoring of costs IJB is actively engaging with third and independent sector in relation to their associated costs.
+A number of measures being taken to mitigate the lack of qualified staff include: Phasing recruitment Making local vacancy approval processes more efficient Developing alternative skill mix models Recruiting into trainee posts and supporting less experienced staff to obtain necessary experience.
+All costs associated with responding to COVID-19 are being tracked IJB is actively engaging with Scottish Government and providing regular updates on the associated costs Governance arrangements are in place re approval and monitoring of costs IJB is actively engaging with third and independent sector in relation to their associated costs.